Air Travel Is Going to Be Very Bad, for a Very Long Time

 At some point, the end of the middle seat could create economic problems for the airlines—since it means, by definition, that a plane capable of carrying 150 paying customers will reach capacity at 100.
 “That is a long way away,” Jon Ostrower told me.
 “That is way down the list of the airlines’ things to worry about.”

 What about the chances of contracting an illness while aboard?
-You should be keeping on you mask, as should the other travelers.
+You should be keeping on your mask, as should the other travelers.
 You’ll be in a seat that the airlines have scrubbed down before you get there—and if you’re smart, you’ll wipe it down again yourself.
 (I used to think that people who carried Purell and wipes onto airliners were prissy.
 That was then.)
 You’ll also carry disinfecting towelettes to wipe down anything you touch in the bathroom, or elsewhere aboard the airplane.
 The flight attendants will be wearing gloves and masks.
 They may give you bottled water, or to-go bags of food.
 Something nicer will presumably happen in the “premium” cabins.
 Maybe a return to attendants wearing white gloves?

 Read: What happens if a “big one” strikes during the pandemic?